 A wonderful park for children to run around, Prior Park, on the edge of Bath, is home to one of only four Palladian bridges of this design in the world.
 The garden was created in the 18th Century by entrepreneur Ralph Allen, with advice from 'Capability' Brown and Alexander Pope.
 Allow 10-15 minutes by car from Woolley Grange.

 Lacock Abbey was formerly a country house, home to photography pioneer William Henry Fox Talbot and now the Museum of Photography.
 Harry Potter and Pride and Prejudice were filmed here.
-15-20 minutes by car from Woolley Grange.
+Their Christmas Tree Festival is a treat and only 15-20 minutes by car from Woolley Grange.

 The Courts gardens at Holt and Chalfield Manor at Broughton Gifford, are only 5 minutes away from Woolley.
 Both boast beautiful gardens and Chalfield Manor is one of the film locations for both Poldark and Wolf Hall.

 Farleigh Hungerford castle ruins are surrounded by beautiful countryside - great for families and walkers.
 The history (sometimes gruesome) is told through graphic panels and a free audio tour.
 For those who are brave enough to enter the crypt, there’s the best collection of human-shaped lead coffins in Britain!
 Less than 4 miles away, it is a 5-10 minute drive from Woolley Grange.